mdavids/rfc/content/draft-davids-forsalereg-07.md

 ~~~

 The registry entries consist of content tags as defined in
 (#tagdefs).
 Future updates will be managed by the Designated Expert.
+The registration procedure is
+"First Come First Served". <!-- TODO is dit de beste keust, of toch Expert Review ? -->

 This registry is not maintained by IANA as per [@!RFC8726].